 SESAC, which markets itself as more tech-savvy than its competitors, does welcome submissions from nonmembers, but you will need to wait to be vetted—and then invited—before joining.

 PROs cover their expenses by taking a cut of royalties they collect on your behalf.
 According to Royalty Exchange, the fee is about the same, regardless of which PRO you choose—approximately 11-13 percent.
 While this may seem like a lot, the royalties PROs collect often are dollars artists would never see if they didn't have an organization representing them in the market.

-SoundExchange exists to collect royalties for performers and sound copyright owners on digital music plays on non-interactive platforms - in other words, when you're listening to music digitally and someone else is selecting what you will hear next.
-Many streaming services have worked out deals to pay the other PROs digital revenue directly, without going through SoundExchange.
+SoundExchange exists to collect royalties for performers and sound copyright owners on digital music that is played on non-interactive platforms.
+This typically refers to music listened to digitally on a platform that features someone else selecting what you will hear next.
+Many streaming services have worked out deals to pay the other PROs digital revenue directly and bypass SoundExchange.

 SoundExchange also is different from PROs in that it exists to pay the performers, not the songwriters.

 Performers can register for SoundExchange and join by filling out a couple of simple online forms.
 There is no fee to join.